- Written by Super User

-Council Members: Neil Laughton (Chair), David Zeitlin, Diane Allen OBE, Peter Felix CBE, Barbara Jeffrey, Trevor Moss, Briony Turner
+Council Members: Peter Felix CBE (Chair), David Zeitlin, Diane Allen OBE, Barbara Jeffrey, Trevor Moss, Briony Turner

-Co-opted Council Members: Jane Davis FRGS, Dr Alexander Finnen, Lucy Shepherd, James Balfour, Jenny Wordsworth, Reza Pakravan
+Co-opted Council Members: Jane Davis FRGS, Dr Alexander Finnen, Lucy Shepherd, Jenny Wordsworth, Reza Pakravan

 Honorary Vice Presidents: Phyllis Angliss, Wendy Bentall FLS, John Davies, Sir Ranulph Fiennes Bt OBE, Pen Hadow, Neil Laughton, Andrew Mitchell, Richard Snailham MA, FRGS, Rosie Stancer, Lucy Thompson

-Honorary Advisory Board: HSH Duke Leopold d’Arenberg, Steve Backshall, James Balfour, Mark Beaumont BEM, Dame Dr Claire Bertschinger, Colonel John Blashford-Snell, George Bullard, Simon Chinn, Craig Cohon, Jane Davis FRGS, Robin Edwards, Peter Felix CBE (Chair), Sir Ranulph Fiennes OBE, Ben Fogle, Dr Jane Goodall DBE, Bear Grylls, Pen Hadow, Sean Hotung, Neil Laughton, Simon Murray CBE, Vanessa O'Brien, Major Timothy Peake CMG, Ollie Phillips, Dr Mary Jean Reimer, Neville Shulman CBE, Konstantin Sidorov, Rosie Stancer, Prof Mike Stroud OBE, Per Wimmer, Levison Wood, Christopher Wright FRGS
+Advisory Board: HSH Duke Leopold d’Arenberg, Steve Backshall, James Balfour, Philip Beale FRGS, Mark Beaumont BEM, Dame Dr Claire Bertschinger, Colonel John Blashford-Snell, George Bullard, Simon Chinn, Craig Cohon, Jane Davis FRGS, Robin Edwards, Peter Felix CBE, Sir Ranulph Fiennes OBE, Ben Fogle, Dr Jane Goodall DBE, Bear Grylls, Pen Hadow, Annabel Heseltine, Sean Hotung, Neil Laughton, Jennifer Murray, Simon Murray CBE, Vanessa O'Brien, Reza Pakravan, Major Timothy Peake CMG, Ollie Phillips, Dr Mary Jean Reimer, Neville Shulman CBE, Konstantin Sidorov, Rosie Stancer (Chair), Prof Mike Stroud OBE, Haydyn Tanner FRGS, David Taylor-Smith MBE FRGS, Douglas Thomson, Paul Turner, Per Wimmer, Levison Wood, Christopher Wright FRGS

 Honorary Archivist and Film Trusts: Ros Wardall